HimariO/VideoSum/README.md

-A Video summarization  project base on VGG & DNC.
+A Video summarization  project base on pre-train VGG & DNC.